BHC Justice

 Drop off donations of diapers and wipes in the lobby of the EB Hirsh Early Childhood Center.

 Seasonal collections are another great way to contribute.
-Look for the Adopt-a-Family program in December, JUFJ Purim Baskets in the spring, and many other opportunities.
+Look for JUFJ Purim Baskets in the spring, Adopt-a-Family program in December, and many other opportunities.